doc-kits/react/examples/styleguidist/README.md

 ## Notes

-These examples show two specific variations of importing a Doc Kits: React component into Docz.
+These examples show two specific variations of importing a Doc Kits: React component into Styleguidist.

 1. Importing the component directly from `@doc-kits/react` without any modifications.